Skip to main content

 Congo, equatorial climate zone

-In the equatorial zone, temperatures are stable throughout the year.
+In the equatorial zone, temperatures are stable all year round, however they decrease slightly from June to August.

 Kisangani